 The most recent glad tidings of the well-deserved freedom of Eritrean prisoners brought a spirit of vivacious elation both in the Diasporic communities as well as at home.
 Since many of them were freed after a protracted period of years, the good news was welcomed with open arms by all the people who immensely value religious liberty.

-Currently, the relevant and soul-searching question is: in order to alleviate the current dire living conditions of the prisoners, what would our pliable contributions be following their release?
+Currently, the relevant and soul-searching question is: in order to alleviate the current dire living conditions of the prisoners, what would our palpable contributions be following their release?

 It does not require a talent of exceptional ingenuity to figure out the existence of the following undeniable severe reality on the ground:

-3. The likelihood of returning back to work in the near future seems bleak.
-There is a credible report that the prison conditions are terribly horrifying including the practice of forced labor, which inevitably resulted in the frailty of their body.
-Thereby, hindering them from hitting the target of their vocational objectives.
+- The likelihood of returning back to work in the near future seems bleak.
+There is a credible report that the prison conditions are terribly horrifying that include the practice of forced labor, which inevitably resulted in the frailty of their body.
+And this would hinder them from hitting the target of meeting their vocational objectives.

 To the Lord Jesus Christ alone be magnificent glory for the golden duration of all eternity!
 Amen.

 To support the Ministry, please go to DONATION page.